King's Quest IV: Development and release

 The series' author Roberta Williams wrote in the notes to the King's Quest Collection Series: "Before King's Quest IV was released, word leaked out that Graham would have a heart attack and might die.
 Fans were upset enough to write in, asking to save Graham.
 I wanted King's Quest IV to have some pressure applied to you: a timed game, taking place over a 24-hour period, so you roam around during the day and eventually it turns to night.
 I don't remember other games using the same scenes at night; it looked creepy".
 With a female protagonist and more colorful graphics than in her earlier games, she attempted to appeal more specifically to female demographics.
 As the game's aspect that satisfied her most, she said: "I like the heroine, Rosella.
 I guess because she's a part of me that's coming out.
 I really identified with her.
 Sometimes she's delicate, but she's strong, knows what she wants, she's not afraid to do what she has to do.
 She's courageous.
 It was fun for me to do a female character".

 The game was simultaneously produced and published in the AGI and SCI engines.
 The AGI engine was used in all earlier Sierra adventure games, the SCI in all later ones.
 SCI supported higher-resolution graphics (320×200 resolution versus 160×200), more sophisticated animation, mouse, and sound card support.
 Some older features like CGA composite mode and PCjr support were removed.
-Memory requirements for SCI games were thus double those of AGI games (512 kB vs 256k).
-The new engine was designed for then-current IBM-compatible hardware (i.e. 8–16 MHz 286 or 386 machines with EGA or VGA graphics and a hard disk) and ran poorly on older 8086 computers.
+Memory requirements for SCI games were thus double those of AGI games (512 KiB vs 256 KiB).
+The new engine was designed for then-current IBM-compatible hardware (i.e., 8–16 MHz 286 or 386 machines with EGA or VGA graphics and a hard disk) and ran poorly on older 8086 computers.
 The game was previewed at the Consumer Electronics Show on June 4, 1988.

 King's Quest IV was the only native-mode SCI game to also have an AGI version (some games originally made with the AGI engine like the original King's Quest were released in updated SCI versions).
-This was done mostly as a fall-back measure because the SCI engine was new and unproven, and also for the large existing user base of 8086 machines.
+This was done mostly as a fallback measure because the SCI engine was new and unproven, and also for the large existing user base of 8086 machines.
 However, only a quite small number of copies were sold.
 It was discontinued within a few months of the game's August 1988 release.
 The two games are identical in gameplay, except that the SCI version was updated with some additional parser responses.
 The AGI version 2.0 contains the "beam me" Easter egg, which transported Rosella to a Star Trek-esque room with all of the development team present (this Easter egg is not present in any SCI version).
 A version identical to the AGI version was released on the Apple IIGS with improved music and effects (over the MS-DOS AGI counterpart); the IIGS port does not use the SCI engine for performance reasons.